-- 1. A visit to the school. - A personal interview with an authorized representative of the school: Hybrid students will complete the Online Learning Readiness Self-Survey and Activities in the Online Learning Ready Demo Course, during the interview. - 3.
-Payment of the registration fee, if applicable, must be paid by the first day of class unless otherwise authorized.
-Payment of the registration fee secures a student's seat in a class, with the exception of BNA program.
-There are a limited number of seats in the BNA program and these seats are filled by those who pay their tuition and fees in full first.
+- 1. A visit to the school. - 3.
+Payment of the registration fee\, if applicable, must be paid by the first day of class unless otherwise authorized.
+Payment of the registration fee secures a student's seat in a class.
 All other tuition and fees must be paid on the first day of class unless otherwise authorized. - 4.
 Any student that declines loan amounts offered (Subsidized, Unsubsidized, and/or Plus Loans) which results in an out of pocket expense, will be required to pay that balance in full prior to their start date unless otherwise authorized.